Advances in the Large Area Picosecond Photo-Detector (LAPPD): 8" x 8" MCP-PMT with Capacitively Coupled Readout: Experimental Methods

 \paragraph{Timing Resolution.} The transit time is defined as the time delay between the initiation of a photoelectron and the arrival of the MCP pulse at the anode.
 The uncertainty in this time is known as the timing resolution, or transit time spread (TTS), of the LAPPD.
 The TTS is a crucial factor for timing applications in which discrimination of near-simultaneous events is necessary.

 A 63 ps FWHM 405 nm laser pulse was directed at a beam splitter, and subsequently onto a Thorlabs DET025AFC fast photodiode and a ND filter, through which the laser intensity is attenuated to the single photon level (Figure \ref{fig:tts}).
 Therefore, the laser photon that produces a SPE in the LAPPD may arrive at any time within the 63 ps window.
+At the laser intensity in this example, the laser output has a Gaussian-like profile of light emission vs. time.
+The 63 ps FWHM corresponds to a $\sigma_\mathrm{LW}$ sigma of 26.8 ps.

 We derive the timing for SPE from the centroid of the MCP pulse.
+The centroid of an MCP pulse is defined as the weighted mean of the corresponding waveform.
 The transit time distribution of an LAPPD is then evaluated as the sum of two components: the "core" distribution and the "tail" distribution (Figure \ref{fig:ttd}).
 A Gaussian fit is used to model the core distribution.
 An exponentially modified Gaussian (ex-Gaussian) distribution is then fitted to the residual tail distribution.
 Variations in the core distribution may come from phenomena such as the depth to which the PE advances into the microchannel before striking the walls of the channel.
 Depending on the OAR of the entry MCP, a certain fraction of PEs will interact with the top interstitial layer -- a thin film electrode -- of the entry MCP.
 Specifically, PEs may either elastically scatter off the electrode as backscattered PEs or inelastically collide with it and potentially yield secondary electrons.
 The resulting backscattered PEs or secondary electrons may then enter a microchannel, producing late arrival pulses described by the tail distribution.
-In this manuscript, we provide results of the core TTS $\sigma_{core}$ as a function of the photocathode bias voltage.
+In this manuscript, we provide results of the core TTS $\sigma_\mathrm{core}$ as a function of the photocathode bias voltage.

 Additional variations arise from electronic noise superimposed on the pixel measurement and on the photodiode waveform.
 There is also a $\sim$$\pm$25-50 ps jitter in the width of the DRS4 timesteps \cite{calibration}, which is nominally 200 ps but not corrected here.
-The quality of timing measurements depends on the precision of electronics calibration and thus, the results shown in this article are not representative of the LAPPD's full timing potential.
-Efforts to address the irregular sampling timesteps intrinsic to each DRS4 are currently in place.
-The DRS4 can be calibrated using a voltage calibration for each input channel and a sawtooth waveform that can be used to derive the duration of each time step.

 The transit time spread of the core distribution was obtained from the following formula:

 where